mickn277/MV5DevOps/projects/DmtNexus/README.md

-# DMT Nexus website - Blog Post Scraper
+# DMT Nexus - website blog post scraper

 Scrape dmt-nexus.me website forum blog posts for reasearch, using python and selenium webdriver into an Oracle XE database built using vagrant on virtualbox.

-See [dmt-nexus.me](https://www.dmt-nexus.me/forum/default.aspx?g=topics&f=3) as one blog.
+See [dmt-nexus.me](https://www.dmt-nexus.me/forum/default.aspx?g=topics&f=3) as one example blog that this script will scrape.

 ## Requiremetns